kunaldhongade/aptos-digital-will/README.md

 ### 1. Connect Wallet

 Upon opening the application, you'll be prompted to connect your Aptos wallet (e.g., Petra Wallet).
-This allows you to interact with the blockchain and perform operations like registering lost items and verifying found submissions.
+This allows you to interact with the blockchain and perform operations like creating, updating, or executing wills.

-### 2. Register a Lost Item
+### 2. Create a Will

-To register a lost item:
+To create a will:

-- Navigate to the **Register Lost Item** page.
+- Navigate to the **Create Will** page.
-- Fill in the item's title, description, and reward amount.
+- Provide the list of beneficiaries, their respective asset percentages, and the total asset amount.
-- Submit the form to register your lost item on the blockchain.
+- Submit the form to store your will on the blockchain.

-### 3. Submit Found Item
+### 3. Update a Will

-Finders can submit found items by:
+To update an existing will:

+- Go to the **Update Will** section.
+- Select the will you want to update by providing its ID.
+- Adjust the beneficiaries, percentages, or total assets as required, then submit the form.

+### 4. Revoke a Will

+To revoke a will:

-- Navigating to the **Submit Found Item** page.
+- Navigate to the **Revoke Will** page.
-- Selecting the lost item from the list and providing a description of the found item.
+- Enter the ID of the will to be revoked.
+- Confirm the revocation, and the will will be removed from the system.

+### 5. Execute a Will

+To execute a will:

+- As the executor, go to the **Execute Will** page.
-- Submitting the form to notify the owner of the found item.
+- Provide the ID of the will you want to execute.

-### 4. Verify Finder and Transfer Reward

-As the owner of a lost item:

-- Go to the **My Items** section and select the item with a found submission.
-- Review the finder's submission and verify if it's accurate.
-- Upon verification, the platform will automatically transfer the reward to the finder using Aptos tokens (APT).
+- Upon execution, the assets will be automatically distributed to the beneficiaries based on the will's terms.

-### 5. View Lost and Found Items
+### 6. View Wills

-- Browse all registered lost items via the **View Lost Items** section.
+- Browse all wills via the **View Wills** section.
-- View all submissions for a specific lost item in the **Found Submissions** section.
+- View specific wills by testator or will ID.

 ## Scripts